-The Rahu Mahadasha Jupiter Antardasha runs approximately 2 years and 5 months.
-It is the second sub-period inside the 18-year Rahu Mahadasha in the Vimshottari major-period system.
-Across that 2 years 5 months, two planets operate concurrently in the chart's dasha hierarchy: Rahu as Mahadasha lord setting the eighteen-year texture, Jupiter as antardasha lord contributing the sub-period overlay.
+The Rahu mahadasha Jupiter antardasha runs 2 years 4 months 24 days as the 2nd sub-period inside the 18-year Rahu mahadasha.
+Across the 2 years 4 months 24 days, two karakas operate concurrently in the chart's dasha hierarchy: Rahu as mahadasha lord setting the 18-year texture of worldly desire, foreign-axis, amplification, taboo and the boundary-crossing register, Jupiter as antardasha lord contributing the wisdom, dharma, children, expansion, teaching and the dignified-blessing register overlay.

 Where the sub-period falls in the Vimshottari sequence

-The Jupiter sub-period sits in the second slot.
-The native is roughly three years into the Rahu Mahadasha when it opens.
-The 2 years 5 months it covers means the sub-period closes about 5 years 1 month into the Mahadasha as a whole.
-Exact start and end dates for any chart can be computed from the natal Moon nakshatra-pada and the date of Rahu Mahadasha onset; the Tempora dasha engine produces this to the day.
+The 18-year Rahu mahadasha divides into nine antardasha sub-periods in fixed Vimshottari order starting with Rahu itself.
+The Jupiter sub-period sits at position 2 of 9.
+Exact start and end dates for any chart can be computed from the natal Moon nakshatra-pada and the date of Rahu mahadasha onset.
+The Tempora dasha engine produces this to the day.

 How Jupiter's natal dignity shapes the reading